d-zo/xMat/README.md

 Basic code testing is done with [FRUIT](https://sourceforge.net/projects/fortranxunit/), the Fortran Unit Testing Framework.
-A copy of FRUIT's file `fruit.f90` can be found in the `src/` folder of the archive `fruit_3.4.3.zip` has to be copied into `tests/unit-tests`.
+A copy of FRUIT's file `fruit.f90` can be found in the `src/` folder of the archive `fruit_3.4.3.zip` and has to be copied into `tests/unit-tests`.
 Most math functions and basic functions of the xMat are covered by the unit test framework (the tests are located in the same directory as FRUIT).

 _Note: Some test functions only have a few checks and would benefit from additional tests._

 _Note: Currently the first test in `Inverse_Tensor_Test()` fails for `REPR_MAT66` - which has to be investigated in more detail.
-Possibly the wrapper subroutine `Inverse_Tensor()` in xMat is not consistent with the rest._
+Possibly the wrapper subroutine `Inverse_Tensor()` for this representation is not consistent with the rest._